rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateAzure.md

 - There is a single argument of type CreateAzureTargetInput.
 - Returns Target.
-### deleteaddirectory
-Deletes an Azure AD directory.

-- There is a single argument of type System.String.
-- Returns CreateOnDemandJobReply.
 ### deletecloudaccount
 Delete the Azure Subscriptions cloud account for the given feature.